-Once we let go of significant resistance and personal mythology arisen out of trauma by looking at why we need to be special (enlightened, place other terms that mark “special” and thus separate from the rest of reality here), generally life goes much easier.
-Not necessarily in what our life contains, but without the amount of resistance we once had we generally can simply do things that we could not before.
+Once we let go of significant resistance and personal mythology arisen out of trauma by looking at why we need to be special (enlightened, or place other terms that denote “special” and thus separate from the rest of reality here), generally life goes much easier.
+Not necessarily in what our life contains, but without the amount of resistance we once had, we generally can simply do things that we could not before.
 We can traverse things much easier than we did before.
 We can allow ourselves to be connected and nurtured by things much larger than us, which does not occur in a disconnected, powerless, or illusory reality.

 The force within us that desires for us to be “special” is a force that desires for us to be separate from the rest of reality.
 It is a voice of trauma, of pain, of a protective mechanism and wounding pattern that has created a mythic reality to shield us from inner pain and emptiness.

 Put more simply, our wounds want for us to remain who and what we are because they want to protect and isolate us.
 Such protection includes mythic notions separated from reality so we focus on them, are distracted by them, instead of looking at the pain and emptiness that has created the need for them.